kpwn/yalu102/docs/index.md

 This is a "work in progress" Jailbreak designed for pre-i7 devices running iOS 10.2.

-It was created by [qwertyoruiopz](https://twitter.com/qwertyoruiopz) and [marcograssi](https://github.com/kpwn/yalu102/blob/master/marcograss)
+It was created by [qwertyoruiopz](https://twitter.com/qwertyoruiopz) and [marcograssi](https://github.com/kpwn/yalu102/blob/master/marcograss).
+This documentation was created, and is mantained, by [JailbreakHub](https://jailbreakhub.org).
+It is not affilated with Qwerty or Marcograss.

 ## Support List